markwigmans/akka-vas/README.md

 akka-vas
 ========
-This is a demonstrator of using Akka / Lambda Architecture with a toy version of a Account System.
+This is a demonstrator of using Reactive (http://www.reactivemanifesto.org/) / Lambda Architecture (http://lambda-architecture.net/) with a toy version of an Account System.

 To use the application, perform the following steps:
 - installation of maven/java-7 is already assumed